The Definitive Guide to iOS/iPadOS emulation

 Side Loaded Emulators

-There several emulators that exist outside of the Apple App Store due the policies Apple imposes, chiefly around the usage of JIT runtimes.
+There are several emulators that exist outside of the Apple App Store due to the policies Apple imposes, chiefly around the usage of JIT runtimes.
 The author responsible for porting DolphiniOS has a short blog post that explains the state of JIT and iOS in more depth.

 The current roster of non-App Store iOS apps are:

-- DolphiniOS - GameCube / Wii -official website
+- DolphiniOS - GameCube / Wii - official website

 - Flycast - Builds Store, Github